-Second, the positive impact of the program on the amount of credit card payments persisted even after the program ended in June 2020.
+Carbó-Valverde and Liñares-Zegarra (2011), who examine the impact of rewards offered by card issuers.
+Second, the positive impact of the program on the use of credit card payments persisted even after the program ended in June 2020.
 This finding suggests that the program had a lasting rather than just a transitory effect in promoting cashless payments.
 In other words, once consumers switch from cash to credit card payments, they do not switch back.
-This is inconsistent with the framework proposed by earlier studies such as Alvarez and Lippi (2017), where consumers have multiple payment methods and choose the most convenient one at each payment opportunity.
+This is inconsistent with the framework proposed by existing studies such as Alvarez and Lippi (2017), where consumers have multiple payment methods and choose the most convenient one at each payment opportunity.
 Rather, this finding suggests that the spread of credit card usage can be described as akin to the adoption process of new technologies or products, which economists have tried to model.
 One of the earliest examples is the model proposed by Griliches (1957), in which the fraction of adopters increases monotonically.
+Third, the impact of the program was heterogeneous across restaurants.
+Specifically, the program had a smaller impact on restaurants that have been accepting credit card payments for longer (and vice versa).

-We present a simple framework of technology adoption, which illustrates how cash users in a restaurant switch to credit card payments.
+Based on these findings, we present a simple framework of technology adoption, which illustrates how cash users in a restaurant switch to credit card payments.
 In this framework, the promotion of cashless payments leads some cash users to switch to paying by credit card.
-This means that the extent to which such promotion succeeds in getting consumers to switch depends on the percentage of cash users among total customers: the larger the percentage of cash users at a particular restaurant, the larger the impact of campaigns such as the point reward program is likely to be.
-We test this implication of our framework in two ways.
-First, we use the time elapsed since each restaurant started to accept credit card payments as a proxy for the share of cash users, given that this share is decreasing over time.
-This means that the point reward program had a smaller impact on restaurants that have been accepting credit card payments for longer.
-Second, we use the variation in the percentage of cash users across restaurants participating and not participating in the program.
-Before the program ended in June 2020, Japan was hit by the first surge of COVID-19 in April and May 2020, which provided an incentive for consumers to use cashless payment means in order to reduce the risk of infection.
-Given that the share of cash users was smaller in participating than in non-participating restaurants, we would expect the difference between the two in terms of customers' use of credit cards to decrease during this period.
-In this study, we provide evidence consistent with these arguments.
+This means that the extent to which such promotion succeeds in getting consumers to switch depends on the percentage of cash users among total customers: the larger the percentage of cash users at a particular restaurant, the larger the impact of exogenous events boosting cashless payments is likely to be.
+We test this implication of our framework by using Japan's COVID-19 experience.
+In particular, we use the fact that the first surge of COVID-19 infections hit Japan 6 months after the government's program started in October 2019.
+The pandemic promoted cashless payments in both restaurants that participated and those that did not participate in the program, but this impact should have been larger at non-participating restaurants with more cash users.